Inside Llewyn Davis: Plot

 At a roadside restaurant, Roland collapses from a heroin overdose.
 The three stop on the side of the highway to rest.
 When a police officer tells them to move on, he suspects that Johnny is drunk and orders him out of the car.
 Johnny resists and is arrested.
-Without the keys, Davis abandons the car, leaving the cat and the unconscious Roland behind.
-In Chicago, Davis auditions for Bud Grossman, who says he is not suited to be a solo performer but suggests he join a trio Grossman is forming.
-Davis rejects the offer and hitchhikes back to New York.
-Driving while the car owner sleeps, he hits a cat; it limps into the woods as Davis watches.
+Without the keys, Llewyn abandons the car, leaving the cat and the unconscious Roland behind.
+In Chicago, Llewyn auditions for Bud Grossman, who says he is not suited to be a solo performer but suggests he join a trio Grossman is forming.
+Llewyn rejects the offer and hitchhikes back to New York.
+Driving while the car owner sleeps, he hits a ginger cat; it limps into the woods as Llewyn watches from afar.

-In New York, Davis uses his last $148 for back dues to rejoin the Merchant Marine union.
+In New York, Llewyn uses his last $148 for back dues to rejoin the Merchant Marine union.
 He searches for his seaman's license so he can ship out, but it had been in the box he told his sister to trash.
-Davis returns to the Union Hall to replace it, but cannot afford the $85 fee.
+Llewyn returns to the Union Hall to replace it, but cannot afford the $85 fee.
 He visits Jean, who tells him she got him a gig at the Gaslight.

-At the Gaslight, Davis learns that Pappi, the manager, also had sex with Jean.
-Davis is thrown out for drunkenly heckling a woman as she performs.
+At the Gaslight, Llewyn learns that Pappi, the manager, also had sex with Jean.
+Llewyn is thrown out for drunkenly heckling a woman as she performs.
 He visits the Gorfeins, who graciously welcome him, and learns that the novelty song is likely to be a major hit with massive royalties.
 He is amazed to see that their actual cat, Ulysses, found his way home.

-In an expanded version of the film's opening scene, Davis performs at the Gaslight.
+An expanded version of the film's opening scene is repeated, revealing that that scene had been a flash forward.
+Llewyn performs at the Gaslight.
 Pappi teases him for heckling the previous evening's singer and says that a friend of his is waiting in the alley.
-As he leaves, Davis watches a young Bob Dylan perform.
+As he leaves, Llewyn watches a young Bob Dylan perform "Farewell".
 Behind the Gaslight, he is beaten by the suited man for having cruelly heckled his wife, the previous night's performer.
-Davis watches as the man leaves in a taxi, bidding him "Au revoir".
+Llewyn watches as the man leaves in a taxi, bidding him "Au revoir".